CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - Eliminating a Wizard or Ringwraith does not end the game.
  - An eliminated Wizard or Ringwraith is placed in the out-of-play pile, and gives -5 MP to the final total.
 That player may not reveal another Wizard or Ringwraith.
 This includes Wizards who fail corruption checks. \[effective 1/1/98]
  - The -5 MPs apply immediately, and affect your MPs for calling the end fo the game.
- - If your Fallen-wizard dies, you may not play cards specific to that Fallen-wizard, and you do not count as that Fallen-wizard for card effects such as Gatherer of Loyalties.
+ - If your Fallen-wizard dies, you may not play cards specific to that Fallen-wizard, and you do not count as that Fallen-wizard for card effects such as _Gatherer of Loyalties_.

 #### The Weakest Link Method
  - If there is a tie at the Free Council, add one corruption point to each non-Wizard character in play.
 All characters then make corruption checks.
 After all corruption checks, recount marshalling points.